aturcotte/exquires/docs/USAGE.rst

 where :file:`my_image1` and :file:`my_image2` are the images to compare and :file:`my_metric` is one of the metrics described in :ref:`compare-module`.

-By default, :program:`exquires-compare` expects images with 16 bits per sample: each value is between 0 and 65535.
+By default, :ref:`exquires-compare` expects images with 16 bits per sample: each value is between 0 and 65535.
 You can change the maximum value from 65535 to anything you like.
 For example, to support images with 8 bits per sample (values between 0 and 255), type: